 Whichever method used, the sugar must be stirred constantly to prevent hot spots that can quickly pass the point of caramelization and end up burned.
 Making caramel at home can be tricky because of the narrow temperature range in which sugar becomes caramel before it burns.

-Other ingredients, such as butter, milk, or vanilla, can be added to caramel for more flavor and texture.
+Other ingredients, such as butter, milk, or vanilla, can be added for more flavor and texture.
 These ingredients are usually added after the sugar has caramelized.
 When milk or butter is added before heating the sugar, the milk sugars themselves can caramelize, producing a slightly different flavor and texture.
-Adding milk or butter helps achieve the chewy caramel texture, as opposed to hard candy.
+Adding milk or butter helps achieve a chewy caramel texture, as opposed to hard candy.

 Another option is to buy pre-made baking caramels.
 These are usually individually wrapped, bite-sized candies.
 They can be eaten alone or you can unwrap a lot of them, heat them, and then use them as you would homemade caramel.

 What Does It Taste Like?

 While there is no exact swap for caramel, it is possible to make a vegan version.
 Instead of using butter and dairy, you can create a vegan caramel sauce with 1/4 cup coconut oil, 1/4 cup maple syrup, and 2 tablespoons almond butter.
-Melt the oil and syrup together and then whisk in the almond butter.
+Melt the oil and syrup together, then whisk in the almond butter.
 Add a bit of salt or cinnamon for taste.

 Caramel treats are sweet and tasty.
 Once you know how to make the caramel sauce, you'll want to add it to every dessert.